|All-time Popular Problems|

 |Remove every k'th node|

 |Merge two sorted linked lists|

 Given a binary tree, find if it is height balanced or not.
-A tree is heigh balanced if difference between heights of left and right subtrees is not more than one for all nodes of tree.
-Expected time complexity is O(n).
+A tree is height balanced if difference between heights of left and right subtrees is not more than one for all nodes of tree.

 A height balanced tree